Jane and Andrew held a beautiful Dewsall Court wedding in the late Autumn.

-In fact Dewsall court was the venue that made Rebecca want to pick up a camera and start shooting with me.
-We stayed in nearby Hereford for Hattie and James wedding.
+In fact Dewsall Court was the venue that made Rebecca first want to pick up a camera and start shooting with me.
+We stayed in nearby Hereford for Hattie and James’s wedding.
 Rebecca dropped me off, and really wanted to come in and look around.
 She didn’t at the time as it might have been a bit weird, but it made her want to join me on my adventures.

-So just over a year later, Jane and Andrew get in touch to invite us to shoot their Dewsall court wedding.
-Rebecca jumped at the chance to shoot at Dewsall court with me.
-So once again we travelled down to Hereford to shoot a Dewsall court wedding.
+Just over a year later, Jane and Andrew got in touch to invite us to shoot their Dewsall Court wedding.
+Rebecca jumped at the chance to shoot at Dewsall Court with me, so once again we travelled down to Hereford.

 A civil evening.

-So Rebecca headed off to see what the guys were up to.
+Rebecca headed off to see what the guys were up to.
 As most guys are on the day of their wedding, they were sat about in their room drinking beer.
 Andrew is a pretty laid back guy and the evening before had clearly taken the edge off any nerves but you could still sense the air of quiet anticipation.
 Jane was very similar.
-Cool, calm, collected holding a Gin and tonic and wearing an easy smile.
+Cool, calm, collected, holding a gin and tonic and wearing an easy smile.

 This was very much the theme of the day.
 Cool, calm, collected and plenty of smiles.
 In fact it was hard to find someone who wasn’t smiling at any point in the day.
 Everywhere people were enjoying each others company in the warm October sunshine.